 Ill-fitting shoes cause 90 percent of all foot problems, and corns are no exception.
 Foot corns feel like raised bumps of thick, rough skin.
 Not only are corns unsightly, but they often cause discomfort by creating additional friction within tight shoes.
 If you have diabetes or any other condition that restricts blood flow to your feet, corns and callouses pose a serious health risk.
 If you’re suffering from foot corn pain, it’s time to seek help from a board-certified podiatrist.

-Don’t hesitate to set up an appointment with Dr. Velimir Petkov and the rest of his team of New Jersey foot doctors at Premier Podiatry.
+Don’t hesitate to set up an appointment with Dr. Velimir Petkov and the rest of his team of podiatry doctors at Premier Podiatry.
 After examining your feet, Dr. Petkov can tell you how best to get rid of your corns through an in-office corn removal treatment.
 He can also suggest several home care instructions to prevent corns from appearing again.

 Yellowish in color with a cone-shaped appearance, these pea-sized or larger nodules usually form on the top or sides of your smaller toes or over the joints.
 Sometimes, you can even get them between your toes.
 The type of corn you have depends on the location and appearance.
 The most common types of foot corns are: